How to Get Better at GRE Reading Comprehension: 7 Key Tips

 Tip 3: Have a Strategy for Each Type of RC Question

-Having a clear strategy for answering each type of GRE Reading Comprehension question can be super helpful for a few reasons.
+Having a clear strategy for answering each type of GRE Reading Comprehension question can be super helpful for several reasons.

 Different types of RC questions require different skills.
 So, by having a specific strategy for answering each type of GRE RC question, we’re more likely to arrive at correct answers.
-After all, there’s a big difference between muddling through answering a question and knowing exactly how to answer that type of question.
+There’s a big difference between muddling through answering a question and knowing exactly how to answer that type of question.

-Furthermore, having a complete set of GRE Reading Comprehension strategies can help us answer RC questions efficiently, so that we complete the GRE Verbal section within the allotted time.
-After all, we won’t have to spend time figuring out how to answer the questions.
-Rather, we’ll know exactly what to do and just do it.
+Furthermore, having a complete set of GRE Reading Comprehension strategies can help us answer RC questions efficiently.
+It allows us to complete the GRE Verbal section within the allotted time.
+We won’t have to spend time figuring out how to answer the questions — we’ll know exactly what to do and just do it.

 TTP PRO TIP: